-Together, we’ll deep dive into the world of this threatened species.
-While submerged, we’ll learn interesting facts about them and their habitats.
+Together, we’ll deep dive into the world of this vulnerable species.
+While submerged, we’ll learn interesting facts about them and their habitats too.

 Are sicklefin lemon sharks dangerous?

-They have a reputation for defending themselves persistently and vigorously when they feel they are attacked, for example, if they are touched, poked or speared by divers or spearfishers.
-Otherwise, they are very shy.
+They have a reputation for defending themselves persistently and vigorously when they feel they’re being attacked, for example, if they’re touched, poked or speared by divers or spearfishers.
+But, they’re usually very shy.

 Where are they found around the world?

 Sicklefin lemon sharks are found in Australia, Fiji, Madagascar, Myanmar, Papua New Guinea, Solomon Islands, South Africa, Seychelles and Vanuatu.